Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 - Via Create a Sim.
-Once you’ve created two sims in the same household you can set their status relative to one another.
+Once you’ve created two sims in the same household, you can set their status relative to one another.
 Set it to ‘wife’ or ‘husband’, and, voila.
 You have a relationship.
-This is the easy way to get things rolling, and not nearly as fun.
+This is the easy way to get things rolling, and it's not nearly as fun.

 Even the most social of sims typically will not go wandering out into the world looking for companionship.
 Without guidance, sims will sit indoors most of the day, only leaving the house to take out garbage or go to work.
 You need to take the initiative on your sim’s behalf and order a more thorough exploration of the world around you.
 There are a few ways for your sims to meet other, unrelated sims:

 - Visit other homes.
-This is something of an iffy prospect, but it sometimes works, and is most likely to be successful during the evening when sims are home from their jobs.
+This is something of an iffy prospect, but it sometimes works, and it's most likely to be successful during the evening when sims are home from their jobs.

 - Visit social areas.
-The Sims 4’s two towns have bars, restaurants, gyms, museums, and parks you can visit.
+The two towns in The Sims 4 have bars, restaurants, gyms, museums, and parks you can visit.
 Simply zoom out as far as you can in Live Mode, click the magnifying glass that appears on your screen, and send your sim to a location of your choosing.
 These places will be populated by a large number of sims even late at night, and if you choose your destination wisely you will probably find lots of sims with similar interests to your own.
-Of the methods listed, this is easily the best for striking up a friendship… and any romance that may follow.
+Of the methods listed, this is easily the best for striking up a friendship . . . and any romance that may follow.

 Meeting other sims is, of course, just the beginning.
 Now you need to begin the process of romance, and that begins with determining compatibility.

 Each sim is unique.
 Possessed of a different combination of Aspirations and Traits, the many sims of The Sims 4 are bound to act, and react, in vastly different ways from one another.
 Consequently, not every sim will get along.
 It’d be pretty boring if every sim got along.
 What does this mean for relationships?